 Large Line-Work Flower

-When getting really large flowers, consider keeping to line-work only to ensure they don’t feel overwhelmed with detail.
-Even though the tattoo sweeps across the whole back, the flowers are minimalistic and straightforward, so it still feels feminine and dainty.
+When getting really large flowers, consider keeping to line work only to ensure they don’t feel overwhelmed with detail.
+Even though the tattoo sweeps across the whole back, the flowers are minimalistic and straightforward, so it still feels dainty.

 White Ink Flower